gem/oq-engine/doc/getting-started/installation-instructions/universal.md

 > <br />
 >_**Note 5.** Conda is not supported; some users have been able to run the OpenQuake-engine with Conda, but GEM is not using and not testing conda; you are on your own._
 > <br />
->_**Note 6.** On Windows installations we require Python 3.10, while the Microsoft App Store suggests Python 3.11 which is not supported yet, so you have to be careful and search for Python 3.10 on the App Store or on the Python official download page._
+>_**Note 6.** On Windows, the Microsoft App Store may suggest a Python version which is not supported by the engine yet, so you have to be careful and install a supported Python version.
+You can do so from the App Store or from the Python official download page._

 After installing, you can get the location of the engine virtual enviroment with the command
 ```